SUPPORT KEMP LAKE

 WHAT WE NEED TO BETTER HANDLE VISITORS

-To accommodate these groups, the Kemp Foundation has rebuilt a cabin that includes an accessible bathroom, created low-gradient sidewalks, established a large stone loading/unloading/meeting area, created new docks with railings, built two 12’ x 12’ “breakaway” fishing docks, several miles of trails (including water crossings), a lot of hunting habitat/foodplots and a lot more.
+To accommodate these groups, the Kemp Foundation has rebuilt an 80 year old cabin that includes an accessible bathroom, created low-gradient sidewalks, established a large stone loading/unloading/meeting area, created new docks with railings, built two 12’ x 12’ “breakaway” fishing docks, several miles of trails (including water crossings), a lot of hunting habitat/foodplots and a lot more.
 To date, the Kemp Foundation has funded all of this construction activity in order to produce a top-of-the-line facility.

-However, to take it to the next level, we need help!
+However, to take it to the next level, we need help with special projects!

 When our groups show up, we currently set up pop-up tents, tables and chairs, a gas barbecue and coolers.
 This works reasonably well, but it would be great to have a permanent pavilion that includes a barbecue to comfortably host our guests and be a base camp for all our events.
 In this way, Kemp Lake visitors could relax and enjoy the day more comfortably in the shade with a view of the Lake.
-And if a storm should come by, (and this happened twice last year!), it would provide quite a bit more shelter and protection that the pop-ups can’t.
+And if a storm should come by - and this happened happened more than once - it would provide quite a bit more shelter and protection that the pop-ups can’t.
 While the cabin can and has provided protection, it is very small and has a limited capacity.

 We are looking to build a pavilion that features a deck that reaches out over the water so that people can fish from, feed ducks or just hang out on.